Laura Heyboer: Michigan State University

-Club
+Club career

 Sky Blue FC

 Heyboer was drafted in the fourth round of the 2012 WPS Draft to Sky Blue FC; however, the league folded before the season began.
 She traveled to Japan with members of Sky Blue FC and Western New York Flash to play in a few exhibition games against INAC Kobe Leonessa.

 Western New York Flash

 Later in 2012, Heyboer played for the Western New York Flash in the WPSL Elite.
 The team clinched the league championship title after a win over the Chicago Red Stars after overtime and a penalty kick shootout.

 With the start of the National Women's Soccer League in 2013, Heyboer was selected by the Seattle Reign FC during the 2013 NWSL Supplemental Draft as their third pick (eighteenth pick overall).
 She later signed with the Western New York Flash.

 Heyboer was waived by the Flash on October 18, 2013.
 She made six appearances for the Flash during the inaugural NWSL season, starting three games.
 In her 216 minutes played, Heyboer tallied one assist, a helper to Samantha Kerr against the Boston Breakers on April 27.